NetaDAOAcademy/CoiningReason/readme.md

 Before talk of "Web 3," there was Bitcoin, and Bitcoin is as much an intervention in digital technology as it is in monetary theory.
-In this unit, we will explore histories and theories of the "money" concept, as well as its .
+In this Unit, we will explore histories and theories of the "money" concept, including .
 Human nature's surplus of virtuality, explored in Unit I, will be put into dialogue with the thorny economic problem of surplus value.

 <details markdown="1">